octolaba/indexit/docs/cocoindex. claude-opus-4.7-high/applicability.md

 > **Adopt-with-changes.**
 >
-> Use cocoindex v1.0.x as the runtime engine and as the source/target
+> Use CocoIndex v1.0.x as the runtime engine and as the source/target
 > connector library, behind an indexit wrapper that:
 >
 > 1. Adds the Sparkle taxonomy as a first-class metadata layer